severinolorillajr/steemsocial/README.md

 - Browser Plugins (extend sharing capabilities to SteemIt website)
 - Mobile Compatibility (initial goal is to support Mobile Web, site is already viewable but need further UI enhancements)
 - Separate Android and iOS Application
+- Site Analytics

 The items below are not the major concern as of the moment as most of these may require a little funding.
 But this is greatly needed moving forward.
 The Utopian rewards and the support on my posts will be used to fund the project.
 - Revamp the Design
 - Setup a much more suitable hosting and environment for this project

-Currently, we have a temporarily staged at https://nihongonewbie.com/user/feed/<username>
+Currently, we are temporarily staged at https://nihongonewbie.com/user/feed/SteemItUser

 The site is pretty much a work in progress, but since it's a big one will try to work on this in phases.
 The first phase includes the initial framework of the project built using Yii and Bootstrap.
 The initial features includes a capability to pull data from SteemIt via SteemJS, specifically the user information and the blog posts.
 I have also added a Facebook sharing capability.
 A lot of work still needs to be done, but as mentioned will go along with it in phases.